Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Conclusion

 \section{Conclusion}

 We have shown here that a few parameters, key to all models for SN feedback in galaxy simulations, can have a significant impact on the evolution of a galaxy.
-A summary of our primary findings are as follows. \begin{itemize} \item Even if the total SN energy budget is kept constant, changing the delay between star formation and the first SN ($t_0$) or the duration of SNe ($\tau_{\rm SN}$) can have significant effects on the ability of SN to regulate star formation and drive outflows. \item Long delays $(t_0>10\Myr)$ between star formation and SN feedback can significantly increase the clustering of star formation, and thereby increase the effectiveness of SN feedback. \item The outflow rate and mass loading of galactic winds is a much more sensitive probe of feedback parameters than the overall star formation rate. \item Instantaneously injecting SN feedback at the time of first SN detonation does not significantly change the clustering of star formation or the efficiency of SN feedback. \item The observational and theoretical uncertainty in the minimum SN progenitor mass has a dramatic impact on both the timing and energy budget of SN feedback.
-Lowering the minimum SN progenitor mass reduces the star formation rate, and can increase outflow mass loadings by nearly 3 orders of magnitude. \end{itemize}
+A summary of our primary findings are as follows. \begin{itemize} \item Even if the total SN energy budget is kept constant, changing the delay between star formation and the first SN ($t_0$) or the duration of SNe ($\tau_{\rm SN}$) can have significant effects on the ability of SNe to regulate star formation and drive outflows. \item Long delays $(t_0>20\Myr)$ between star formation and SN feedback can significantly increase the clustering of star formation, and thereby increase the effectiveness of SN feedback. \item The outflow rate and mass loading of galactic winds is a much more sensitive probe of SN feedback timing parameters $t_0$ and $\tau_{\rm SN}$ than the overall star formation rate. \item Instantaneously injecting SN feedback at or near the time of first SN detonation does not significantly change the clustering of star formation or the overall star formation rate compared to injecting energy over time, but can reduce the outflow mass loadings of SN-driven winds relative to SNe injected over a realistic timescale ($30-40\Myr$). \item Continuous injection of SN energy can reduce the ambient ISM density SN energy is deposited into, increasing the efficiency of SN feedback at regulating star formation and driving outflows as the duration of injection increases. \item The observational and theoretical uncertainty in the minimum SN progenitor mass has a dramatic impact on both the timing and energy budget of SN feedback.
+Lowering the minimum SN progenitor mass reduces the star formation rate, and can increase outflow rates nearly 2 orders of magnitude. \item Lower minimum SN progenitor masses injects more SN energy over a longer duration.
+This of course increases the total feedback energy budget, but also results in a larger fraction of SN energy deposited in low-density ISM that has been pre-processed by the earliest SNe.
+This in turn dramatically reduces cooling losses, and increases how much kinetic energy each SN event deposits into the ISM. \end{itemize}